- Year of entry 2022

 This course offers psychology graduates an exciting opportunity to develop their critical understanding of research and research skills, whilst studying a chosen area of interest.
-Supported by a research supervisor, students on this programme will be able to design and undertake a research project around a psychological topic that sparks their interest.
+Supported by a research supervisor, you will be able to design and undertake a research project around a psychological topic that sparks your interest.

 - The programme is predominantly self-directed, giving students the opportunity to research their chosen area in depth.
-However, students will also undertake two taught modules over the academic year, attending weekly lectures, seminars, and workshops aimed to support their knowledge of the principles and application of research methods.
+Students will also undertake two taught modules over the academic year, attending weekly lectures, seminars, and workshops aimed to support their knowledge of the principles and application of research methods.

-- By choosing to be a student on this course, you will be supported to grow and develop your identity as a researcher at Level 7.
-You will be able to develop expertise in an area of psychological enquiry and be encouraged to share your knowledge with the wider research and academic community.
+- You will be able to develop expertise in an area of psychological enquiry and be encouraged to share your knowledge with the wider research and academic community.

 - This programme would be ideal for anyone who may wish to progress onto an MPhil or PhD in psychology in the future, as it offers you learning experiences to prepare you for ongoing study and academic progression.